-The subject development comprises 70 No. units, of which 58 No. can reasonably accommodate families.
-The potential childcare uptake of the proposal is likely to be 3 No. places, and the local childcare network has an indicative maximum capacity of 75 No. spaces, in 3 No. existing facilities (5.0% of existing capacity in the catchment).
-Although there are currently no planning applications granted in the town for additional capacity, it is judged that given the extent of overflow vacancy in the county (at 24.1%), and the minimal childcare demand generated by the proposed development, that additional childcare facilities at this location would not be necessary, and can be effectively absorbed by the existing facilities network.
+The subject development comprises 58 No. units, of which 57 No. can reasonably accommodate families.
+The potential childcare uptake of the proposal is likely to be 3 No. places, and the local childcare network has an indicative maximum capacity of 18 No. spaces, in 1 No. existing facilities.
+Given the extent of overflow vacancy in the county (at 24.1%), the pipeline planning permission for new childcare capacity in the catchment, and the minimal childcare demand generated by the proposed development, it is considered that additional childcare facilities at this location would not be necessary, and can be effectively absorbed by the existing facilities network.